-First media stories broke on Thursday 16 August, and followed events (examples SMH) As the daylight arrived, Lorne Douglas, Dr Duggan and 4-5 others left the Hotel Kosciusko to join the searchers at Betts and treat the injured Larsen.
+As the daylight arrived, Lorne Douglas, Dr Duggan and 4-5 others left the Hotel Kosciusko to join the searchers at Betts and treat the injured Larsen.
 Later in the morning, Harold Richardson set off from the Hotel with Mark Wallace, the two having been assigned "to go backwards and forwards to the camp, taking food and stimulants, and bringing back the latest information . .
 After passing Smiggin's . . they encountered a blizzard, with bitterly cold sleet driving into their faces.
-They could only see 60 yards ahead, and Mr Wallace was blown over twice."39 Only two weeks previously, two men had apparently been cut off between the Hotel and Betts by a blizzard and forced to spend the night in the open huddled over a fire.40 "The weather eased somewhat at Bett's Camp, but the searchers were hampered, as they could not survey the country from the hill tops."41
+They could only see 60 yards ahead, and Mr Wallace was blown over twice."41 Only two weeks previously, two men had apparently been cut off between the Hotel and Betts by a blizzard and forced to spend the night in the open huddled over a fire.42 "The weather eased somewhat at Bett's Camp, but the searchers were hampered, as they could not survey the country from the hill tops."43

 Meanwhile, from Pounds Creek Hut Soderlund and Aalberg did a sweep down the Snowy River to Guthega Creek, before climbing over the Back Perisher to Perisher Creek and thence proceeding back to Betts.
-In the afternoon, Aalberg and Hemmings headed south to sweep a section of the Rams Head Range whilst the remaining searchers were engaged in the hills and gullies around Charlottes Pass.42
+In the afternoon, Aalberg and Hemmings headed south to sweep a section of the Rams Head Range whilst the remaining searchers were engaged in the hills and gullies around Charlottes Pass.44

-By the end of the second days searching, "the search parties had completed their inspection on the hills round Charlotte Pass, where the men disappeared, and they were convinced that they must be further out.
+By the end of the second day "the search parties had completed their inspection on the hills round Charlotte Pass, where the men disappeared, and they were convinced that they must be further out.
 Tomorrow leading skiers will concentrate on a disused track to the summit [the Old Kosciusko Rd from Old Betts Camp along the range south of Mt Stilwell].
-Mr Hayes mentioned at one time that he would like to try for the summit along that particular route, and it is thought that he may possibly have gone that way."43
+Mr Hayes mentioned at one time that he would like to try for the summit along that particular route, and it is thought that he may possibly have gone that way."45

-Erstwhile the Jindabyne Police were arranging for a search party of experienced bushmen to follow the course of the Snowy River from Jindabyne up to the Hotel, five other bushmen to undertake a search on the Crackenback side of Kosciuszko, a "black tracker" (Rutherford) and two more bushman to search the lower hills on the Piper Creek side of the Snowy River; whilst the Kiandra Police had arranged for a party of their local bushmen to proceed to Kosciuszko to assist.44 The bushmen who supported the Police throughout the search are recorded as HV Carter, Charles and William Hemmings, (Bert?)
-McGregor, Thomas Pendergast, A Snashall, Percy Wallace, Aubrey and John and Ulrick Weston, Ashley Willis, "and others".45
+Erstwhile the Jindabyne Police were arranging for a search party of experienced bushmen to follow the course of the Snowy River from Jindabyne up to the Hotel.
+Another five bushmen and an Aboriginal tracker (Rutherford) were to search the Crackenback side of Kosciuszko, and two more bushman were to search the hills around Pipers Creek side.
+Kiandra Police had arranged for a party of bushmen from their area to proceed to Kosciuszko and assist.46 Only a small number of the local bushmen who assisted in the search are recorded - HV Carter, Charles and William Hemmings, (Bert?)
+McGregor, Thomas Pendergast, A Snashall, Percy Wallace, Aubrey and John and Ulrick Weston, Ashley Willis, "and others".47

-At the same time, the Victorian police were requested to institute a search on the Victorian side of Kosciusko, 46 probably aimed at the Tom Groggin - Geehi area in case Seamen and Hayes had been forced to retreat off the west side of the main range.
+At the same time, the Victorian police were requested to institute a search on the Victorian side of Kosciusko, 48 probably aimed at the Tom Groggin - Geehi area in case Seamen and Hayes had been forced to retreat off the west side of the main range.